biocore/qiime/doc/scripts/distance_matrix_from_mapping.rst

 **Description:**

-The input for this script is a mapping file and the name of a column from which a distance matrix will be created.
+The input for this script is a mapping file and the name of a column, it has to be numeric, from which a distance matrix will be created.
 The output of this script is a distance matrix containing a dissimilarity value for each pairwise comparison.

 As this is a univariate procedure only one metric is supported: d = c-b.